Cognitive Development

 In The Princess and the Goblin, George MacDonald makes this keen observation: "We are all very anxious to be understood, and it is very hard not to be.
 But there is one thing much more necessary....
 To understand other people."

-Bill Harris says that you can't talk another person out of their level of development.
+Bill Harris says that you can't talk another person out of their stage of development.
 This is one of the hardest lessons I ever learned.
 Eventually, I decided to accept people because I didn't have the power to change them.

 Development is like a pyramid.
 The higher you go, the fewer people you find at your stage.
 As they say, "It's lonely at the top."
-But when you reach the highest stage, you stop wishing that people were different.
+But when you reach the highest stages, you stop wishing that people were different.
 Unitives appreciate all people at all stages for the contribution they make to the whole.

 Genpo Roshi says that a person has not experienced a true awakening until he sees how much further he still has to go.
-The best cure for the frustration of dealing with other people is to wake up yourself.
-Stop trying to change other people, and concentrate on your own personal growth.

 Ken Wilber says that the development of a single individual is a microcosm for the evolutionary development of the whole human race.
 Studying cognitive development helps us see where we've been and where we are going.